Skip to main content

 These use cases can be leveraged only after the Documents are successfully uploaded on the Documents section.
 To upload the document in the Document section:

-• Open Studio> Train > Document.
+• Open Automation> Train > Document.

 • Add the required file.